Eu-LISA: eu-LISA and the AFSJ Information Systems

-As of 2012, eu-LISA has played a critical role in the operational management of large-scale IT systems and databases vital for the security of the European Union.
-These include the already existing Eurodac, SIS and VIS systems, as well as systems currently under development, such as ECRIS-TCN, EES and ETIAS.
-These systems, and the interoperability they provide, promise to change the landscape of the Justice and Home Affairs (JHA) area in Europe.
-The technologies being developed by eu-LISA will help the move away from the current outdated silo solutions and move towards the new holistic approaches that still fully respect the original objectives and data protection guarantees of the individual systems. eu-LISA works closely with Member States, the European Institutions and other AFSJ Agencies to ensure that the technical and procedural solutions applied optimally cover business requirements while remaining technically feasible.
-The eu-LISA ensures that the freedom, security, and justice management systems in Europe will be conserved for generations to come.
+eu-LISA plays a critical role in the operational management of large-scale IT systems and databases vital for the security of the European Union.
+These include the already existing EES, Eurodac, SIS and VIS systems, as well as systems currently under development, such as ECRIS-TCN and ETIAS.
+These systems, and the interoperability they will provide, promise to change the landscape of the Justice and Home Affairs (JHA) area in Europe.
+The technologies being developed by eu-LISA will help the move away from the current outdated silo solutions and move towards new holistic approaches that still fully respect the original objectives and data protection guarantees of the individual systems. eu-LISA works closely with Member States, the European Institutions and other AFSJ Agencies to ensure that the technical and procedural solutions applied optimally cover business requirements while remaining technically feasible. eu-LISA ensures that the freedom, security, and justice management systems in Europe will be conserved for generations to come.

-eu-LISA aims to ensure the interoperability and compliance with data protection standards of all IT system under its management, whilst providing improved and secure access to EU Member State authorities to information stored at EU-level.
+eu-LISA aims to ensure the interoperability and compliance with data protection standards of all IT systems under its management, whilst providing improved and secure access to EU Member State authorities to information stored at EU-level.
+Iceland, Liechtenstein, Norway, and Switzerland have signed agreements to become associated states with the agency.

 eu-LISA is responsible for following AFSJ Information Systems:

 Eurodac - the European Dactyloscopy Database

-Eurodac is the European Dactyloscopy Database, managed by eu-LISA, which assists in the processing of European asylum applications.
+The European Dactyloscopy Database (Eurodac), managed by eu-LISA, assists in the processing of European asylum applications.
 It is a centralised database that collects and handles the digitalised fingerprints of asylum seekers and irregular migrants.
 It helps determine the Member State responsible for examining an asylum application.
 National asylum authorities use Eurodac to store new fingerprints and compare existing records on asylum seekers.
 This aids the detection of multiple asylum applications and thus reduces “asylum shopping”.
 Law enforcement authorities and Europol can also access the system – under strict conditions – to prevent, detect and investigate terrorist and other serious criminal offences.

 New legislative proposals foresee extending the scope of Eurodac to allow for the storage of, and the possibility to search by, biometric data of irregular migrants found illegally staying in the EU, thus facilitating returns.
 Reinforcing Eurodac will ensure the system will continue to be a valuable tool for officers deployed at borders and hotspots.